Trig 00-01: Degrees

 Welcome to Trigononometry

-We’re going to start off this entire unit on trig with a pretty simple concept: rotation.
+We’re going to start off with a pretty simple concept: rotation.

-And we’ll build to that idea in this article by first discussing something even simpler, direction.
+And we’ll build to that idea by first discussing something even simpler, direction.

 Imagine yourself located in the downtown area of a sprawling metropolis.
-If you’re anywhere on Earth, that’s probably going to mean roads and city blocks laid out perpendicular to each other as shown.
+If you’re anywhere on Earth, that’s likely to be roads and city blocks laid out perpendicular to each other as shown.

 Traversing one block at a time, we can navigate anywhere in the city by using sequential steps.
 One possible way of navigating to our destination is following a path of East, North, East, North, East, and finally North.

-But, what about when we are located on streets that are not perpendicular?
+But, what about streets that are not perpendicular?
 What if we find ourselves in the forest or navigating across an ocean?

-Out here on the boundless ocean, it becomes very clear very quickly that our compass of old is no longer going to cut it.
-We could have our ship travel East first until it is below Rotterdam and then travel north, but this clearly would not be a very efficient means of travel.
-(Not to mention, we would most likely crash into the coast of Africa long before reaching the Netherlands).
+Out here on the boundless ocean, it becomes very clear very quickly that our compass of old will be pretty darn useless.
+We could have our ship travel East until it is directly below Rotterdam and then travel North, but this clearly would not be a very efficient means of travel.
+Not to mention, we would most likely crash into the coast of Africa long before reaching the Netherlands.
 We want a nice diagonal path straight to Rotterdam.
 We need more directions on our compass.

 Much better.
 It looks like northeast is exactly what we need.